bookpanda/bookpanda.dev/README.md

-# Turborepo starter
+# bookpanda.dev

-This is my starter turborepo template.
+This is my cozy website.
+Please feel free to come inside, but take your shoes off first!

+Stack: Turbo Nextjs Tailwindcss MaterialUI GraphQL